lygon55555/neumorphic-view/README.md

 # Neumorphic-View
-You can easily add neumorphic-views on storyboards by
+With IBDesignable NeumorphicView Class, you can easily add neumorphic-views on storyboards.
+Inspired by Alexplyuto's Neumorphism design.

 # How to use
 1. Add `NeumorphicView.swift` to your project folder or copy the code